NSS-Workshops/agentic-ai/src/sections/ai-fundamentals-cursor/04-agentic-memories/index.md

 ## What is Agentic AI?

-So far, we've been using AI as a **reactive** too*—you ask a question, it gives an answer.
+So far, we've been using AI as a **reactive** tool—you ask a question, it gives an answer.
 But what if AI could be more proactive and autonomous?
 That's where agentic AI comes in.

 Agentic AI refers to AI systems that can take initiative by suggesting next steps without being asked, maintain context by remembering previous conversations and decisions, work independently to complete multi-step tasks with minimal supervision, and learn from interactions to improve responses based on your preferences and patterns.